Why Bloodletting Worked — For Some People: A Hepatonia Explanation

 In Summary

-- It persisted partly because it genuinely helped a subset of patients: likely those with liver-dominant constitutions.
+• It persisted partly because it genuinely helped a subset of patients: likely those with inward-consolidating, liver-dominant constitutions.

-- In ECM, Hepatonia (목양체질) has a structurally dominant liver that tends to accumulate blood heat and viscosity.
+• Hepatonia (목양체질) has a structurally dominant liver whose qi runs inward and tends to accumulate blood heat and viscosity; the outward push of bloodletting relieves that congestion.

-- Wet cupping and sauna produce a similar constitutional effect for Hepatonia without requiring blood extraction.
+• Wet cupping and sauna produce a similar outward-dispersing effect for Hepatonia without the risks of full blood extraction.

 Why Did Bloodletting Last So Long?